ben-ngahere/fono-frontend/README.md

 # FONO Frontend 🏗️

-> A family chat app that you actually control.
+> A family comms platform that you control.
 Built with React and TypeScript.
 >
 > **Work in progress** - actively developing new features and improvements!